 “How do I ask for feedback from the boss?”

-A reader posed a great question recently in the feedback section of our free leadership mini-course.
+A reader posed a great question recently in the feedback section of one of my leadership courses.

 “I and others like me in our organization rarely hear a few encouraging words or feedback of any type.
 How does one approach one’s supervisor about something like this?”

 We’ve talked about the importance of giving constructive feedback, and how to use the Sandwich Method to soften the blow.
 But to improve ourselves, we need to be on the receiving end, too.
 If your boss never takes the time to give you constructive feedback, how do you get better at your job?

 As Leadership Development and CEO coach Lolly Daskal says, the best bosses will make an investment of time and effort to help you grow and develop.
 But when they don’t, you need to take your professional development into your own hands – you have to ask for feedback.

 Today we’ll talk about 16 things you can do to help you ask for feedback, and start getting the input you need.

 Stephen Covey himself hits the nail on the head in his book The 7 Habits of Highly Effective People:

 Reluctance to Share

 To progress, we need honest, candid feedback from the boss.
 But bosses sometimes don’t provide it.
 Why?